Smiljan, Croatia

 Smiljan (/sh/) is a village in the mountainous region of Lika in Croatia.
 It is located 6 km northwest of Gospić, and fifteen kilometers from the Zagreb-Split highway; its population is 418 (2011).
 Smiljan is best known for being the birthplace of inventor and engineer Nikola Tesla.

 Geography

 It consists of eighteen scattered hamlets (Baćinac, Bogdanić, Čovini, Debelo Brdo, Dražica, Kolakovica, Kovačevići, Ljutača, Milkovića Varoš, Miljača, Miškulin Brdo, Podkrčmar, Rasovača, Rosulje, Smiljan, Smiljansko Polje, Vaganac).

-Smiljan resort is located in the central part of the Velebit-Lika plain, on the western edge of the field at the foot of the hill Krčmar.
+Smiljan resort is located in the central part of the Velebit-Lika plain, on the western edge of the field at the foot of the Krčmar hill.
 It consists of twelve villages which makes the spatial and functional unit.

 In the surroundings are Hill-forts Bogdanić, Smiljan and Krčmar, prehistoric tombs, the churches of St. Anastasia, St. Mark and St. Vitus.
-It got its name from the fort Smiljan which ruins are located at hill Vekavac.
+It got its name from fort Smiljan the ruins of which are located on Vekavac hill.